 Was Sanchez even at Walgreens?
 The teenager said she stopped to pick up a bar of soap, and the Walgreens cash tape showed such a purchase at 3:20 a.m.
-Asked by defense lawyers why it took her nearly 20 minutes to complete that simple transaction, Rosa said she'd browsed the card aisle for a while.
+Asked by defense lawyers why it took her nearly 20 minutes to complete that simple transaction (she had walked into the store just after 3:00 a.m.), Rosa said she'd browsed the card aisle for a while.

 But a witness named Deborah Cox, who was not called by prosecutors to testify, told police she shopped in Walgreens for cards between 2:55 and about 3:15 a.m. on Sunday and never saw Rosa Sanchez -- or anyone else - in the card aisle.
 Cox sat on the floor in the aisle, reading cards, and selected 8, which she charged to her credit card at 3:14 a.m., moments before Rosa Sanchez bought soap.
 So Deborah Cox and Rosa Sanchez would have crossed paths in the aisle -- if Rosa were telling the truth.